florist-notes/aicore_s/notes/ai_workstation/components.md

 <br />
 <img src="img/gpu.png" width=100%>

 GPUs provides thousands of additional cores (CUDA cores / Tensor cores) for fast computation and parallelization.
 NVIDIA is currently leading the GPU market with their commercial GPU series (GeForce) and professional GPU series (RTX) along CUDA and cuDNN deep learning ecosystem.
+GPUs follow a programming model called single-instruction-multiple-threads (SIMT), where the same instruction executes concurrently on different cores/threads, each on its own portion of data as dictated by its assigned thread ID.
+All cores run the threads synchronously in lock-step, which greatly simplifies the control flow, and works great for domains like dense linear algebra, which neural network applications heavily rely on.

 GPU Memory : VRAM  + GDDR6 (DRAM).
 GPU has capacitors that regulate the voltage to various components and  PCIe bus connects to CPU.<br /><br />